World Gone Mad: Background

 Asked in September 2016 if World Gone Mad would be Suicidal Tendencies' final studio album, Muir replied, "Right now, it probably will [be].
 We recorded extra songs — well, we recorded quite a few songs — and so specifically when the inauguration comes out, when the next [U.S.] president is [sworn in], whoever that is, we'll have an EP that we're putting out that's a little...
 People say we're political, I don't say we're political, but this is a little more political — Suicidal politics.
 [We'll have] an EP [coming] out, I guess that's January 21st [of 2017].
 But we have no plans [for other albums right now].
 Of course, same thing with Dave.
 Dave's already talking about, 'When we do the next record...'
 And I'm, like, 'Hold on!
 Hold on!'
 [Laughs] He has such a youthful enthusiasm, it's great.
 But, you know, I think when you do something, you should… kind of the same approach like I said with the shows: this might be our last one, so it doesn't matter if you're sick and you're throwing up, you just have to forget about it and move on.
 And I think for a record, you have to take the approach, 'If this is my last record, am I gonna be happy?'
 I think that's a really important thing.
 And if it comes down and there's a situation that I really feel it's important that we do another Suicidal record, I would have to talk to my family, 'cause it takes a lot of time and commitment [to do] that."

+The song "This World" previously appeared on the band's previous album 13.